BoscoDomingo/Linux-config/README.md

 Recommended since you can manage multiple language SDKs from here, not needing a version manager for each.

-It also works with [asdf plugins](https://github.com/asdf-vm/asdf-plugins), so you can manage pretty much anything with it.
+It also works with [asdf plugins](https://github.com/asdf-vm/asdf-plugins), and soon with vfox too, so you can manage pretty much anything with it.
 Pretty neat!

 ```sh
 # Prerequisites